Sahil1742000/ScyllaDB/README.md

 | **6.
 Flexibility with Environments** | Terraform modules can be applied across various environments with CI/CD pipelines, ensuring that the infrastructure changes are customized for each environment (e.g., different instance sizes for staging vs production). |
 ---

-Here’s the content converted into a tabular form:

 | **Disadvantage**                          | **Description**                                                                                       |
 |-------------------------------------------|-------------------------------------------------------------------------------------------------------|